Sylheti language: Tone

 It is considered that these tones arose when aspirated consonants lost their aspiration.
 Sylheti continues to have a long history of coexisting with tonal Tibeto-Burman languages including various dialects of Kokborok such as Reang.
 Even though there is no clear evidence of direct borrowing of lexical items from those languages into Sylheti, there is still a possibility that the emergence of Sylheti tones is due to external influence, as the indigenous speakers of Tibeto-Burman languages by and large use Sylheti as a common medium for interaction.

 Grammar

 Sylheti grammar is the study of the morphology and syntax of Sylheti.

 Nouns

 Case

-When a definite article such as -gu/ţa (singular) or -guin/ţin (plural) is added, equivalent to using the measure word for the noun as an infix, nouns are also inflected for number.
-Below is a table of the case inflections for an animate noun, ꠢꠤꠇꠠꠣ hikɽa ('student'), and an inanimate noun, ꠎꠥꠔꠣ zuta ('shoe'), with the definite article employed.
+When a definite article such as -gu/ṭa (singular) or -guin/ṭin (plural) is added, equivalent to using the measure word for the noun as an infix, nouns are also inflected for number.
+Below is a table of the case inflections for an animate noun, ꠢꠤꠇꠠꠣ hikṛa ('student'), and an inanimate noun, ꠎꠥꠔꠣ zuta ('shoe'), with the definite article employed.